lowthermensshed/lowthermensshed.github.io/_posts/2023-06-23-last-meeting-and-next-meeting.md

 tags: [leadhills, lowther, men's shed, meeting]
 comments: true
 ---
-LOWTHER & DISTRICT
-Men’s Shed

-Hi shedders firstly sorry the late update on our meeting held 9th June, I have been on holiday.
+Hi Shedders firstly sorry the late update on our meeting held 9th June, I have been on holiday.

 Minutes of meeting held at Lowther Hill 9th June 2023